Our E-ACT Ambassadors Group is made up of people who share a great passion for our academy.

-Led by a chairperson, AAGs meet once per term, and will have at least two parent ambassadors elected to the group.
-They work closely with headteachers, regional and national staff as well as our trustees, and focus on the four Cs of communication, celebration, complaints and community.
+Led by a chairperson, E-ACT Ambassadors meet once per term, and will have at least two parent ambassadors elected to the group.
+They work closely with headteachers, regional and national staff as well as our trustees.

 Please note that the board of trustees is the governing body for E-ACT and all E-ACT academies.
-The AAG is an advisory body only.
+The E-ACT Ambassadors Group is an advisory body only.

 Attendance of trustees at meetings is published on the trust website within E-ACT’s annual report which also contains information on the structure and responsibilities of the board and its committees.

 Other important documents that can be found on the trust website include:

 - Articles of Association

 - Master Funding Agreement and Supplemental Agreements

 - E-ACT’s Scheme of Delegation which shows all delegated authorities from the board of trustees

 - E-ACT’s detailed governance overview, showing how we continue to meet all our statutory and regulatory requirements under our regionalised governance model

 All of these documents can be found by clicking here.